Skip to content ↓

 Supporting your child with behaviour

 At Woodhill, we understand that parents and carers want the best for their children.
 Discipline is an important factor which helps our children grow into well-balanced and responsible citizens.
 Parents and carers have a pivotal role in developing this in their children by giving clear and consistent messages about their behaviour.
 However, sometimes we can respond too harshly to situations and a child might suffer an injury or emotional harm as a result of the methods used.
-Where this is disclosed to a school adult or suspicions occur, we have a statutory duty to inform Social Services and to gain advice, this can lead to a referral for a family assessment.
+Where this is disclosed to a school adult or suspicions occur, we have a statutory duty to inform Social Services and to gain advice.
+This can lead to a referral for a family assessment.
 Schools have a statutory responsibility under section 175 of the Education Act 2002 to safeguard and promote the welfare of children both in and out of school.
 The aim of this page is to support parents and carers to feel confident in managing their children’s behaviour, to understand what is acceptable discipline and where to seek advice if further support is needed.

 THE LAW